withtimesgo1115/sg_naruto.GitHub.io/index.md

         </tr>
     </table>
     <p>
-    According to the result, we can conculude that in the author's eyes, <b>Naruto</b> is the CP of Sasuke, even though Sakura has a very close score.
+    Different from our guess, in the author's eyes, Naruto Uzumaki and Sakura Haruno have a higher probability to be Sasuke's CP.
+They have close scores.
+Karin gets the lowest score.
+She scored significantly lower than everyone else.
+Sad story T_T.
     </p>
 </div>

 # Download our dataset to play around & See our explainer notebook for more details
 Click here to find our data set: <a href="https://github.com/withtimesgo1115/sg_naruto.GitHub.io">Data Set</a>
 <br>
-Click here to find our explainer notebook: <a href="https://colab.research.google.com/drive/1qCEBo81UXYC43Q30sA5t5BdqYRldFBes#scrollTo=Xw7YTKMoB9uE">Explainer Notebook</a>
+Click here to find our explainer notebook: <a href="https://colab.research.google.com/drive/15bXjM-yLG0FsWUgX5x-cNQAMAyQtkMe7">Explainer Notebook</a>